What is a Kitchen Island?

 - Assemble all the necessary tools, materials, safety gear, and place protective sheeting on existing surfaces.

 - Cut all the wood you’ll need before putting everything together.

 - Start assembly with the kitchen island base.

-- Remember to incorporate holes for power outlets, sinks and any additional built-in features you want.
+- Remember to incorporate cut-outs for power outlets, sinks and any additional built-in features you want.

-- Get help from a plumber and electrician if you want a kitchen island with electrical ports and a functional sink.
+- Contract a registered plumber and electrician to install sinks, taps and electrical outlets to ensure compliance.
 Check out our guide to sinks and taps to know what will work best.

 10 top kitchen island accessories

 An island gives you the perfect chance to add clever storage gadgets.
 Here are our favourites!